-Horses who undergo a program of abdominal strengthening exercises after colic surgery may resume work more quickly and perform better when they return to competition, according to new research from Michigan State University (MSU).
+Horses who undergo a program of abdominal strengthening exercises after colic surgery may resume work more quickly and perform better when they return to competition, according to research from Michigan State University (MSU).

 Recovery from colic surgery can be particularly difficult for horses because of the unavoidable damage done to the abdominal muscles, explains Sue Holcombe, VMD, MS, PhD.
 “Colic surgery requires an abdominal incision, usually through a layer of fibrous tissue called the linea alba,” she says.
 “Surgical incisions are traumatic and alter the function of skeletal muscles.”